invpe/ESPWatchTower/readme.md

 ## MAC Address Randomization
 Some devices have a mechanism called "MAC address randomization".
-Ensure to disable it in your mobile phones, tablets when connecting to your private home WiFi network as this function randomizes MAC addresses of your devices, so that whenever you connect, you will use a different address which by WatchTower will be marked untrusted.
+Ensure to disable it in your mobile phones, tablets when using WatchTower for your WiFi network as this function randomizes MAC addresses of your devices, so that whenever you connect, you will use a different address which by WatchTower will be marked untrusted.

 Here is how to do this